For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 In the master bedroom, as he dug the detritus out with his gloved hand, Scott pulled up a tightly-folded piece of paper that had once been wet and was welded together, ink and pencil bleeding through the layers.
 He removed his gloves, although he thought he should keep them on - lots of germs and nasties, he was sure.
 With the skin of his thumbs and index fingers, he gently pulled at the edges of the topmost layer and they began to separate.
 As he pulled the paper apart to the fold, he peered into the bottom corner of the paper.
 Scrawled in pencil was a portion of a heart with a pistol pointed at it, a bullet on the other side of the heart having gone through it like a heart with an arrow through it.

 But that was the only flap he could pry up.
 He had to unfold the whole thing to see any more.
 When he tried to pull apart the first folding, the paper began to tear.
 Not good.
 But he was a man on a mission.
 He reached over to a water bottle next to him and wiped the plywood floor with the heel of his glove before he poured out a few drops.
 He dipped just the very edge of the opening opposite the folded side, moistening it.
 He let it soak in slightly and found he was able to separate it and open the fold.
 But it was the backside of the paper with nothing on it.
-There was a faint image with text showing through from the other side and backwards and the only letter he was able to make out were O-T-A.
+There was a faint image with text showing through from the other side and backwards and the only letters he was able to make out were O-T-A.

-The late afternoon sun had crept across the dirty plywood underlayment where Scott was sitting cross legged in front of the heat register and pile of trash.
+Without realizing it, the late afternoon sun had crept across the dirty plywood underlayment where Scott was sitting cross legged in front of the heat register and pile of trash.
 He finally had a sense of the warm yellow trapezoid that had fallen across his lap and hands holding the paper and he realized that the day was just about gone.
 He looked up out of the window and saw the hills and mountains beyond the subdivision lit up in yellows and golds and the purpling of the sky low behind it all.

 There was nothing congruous about the “living room” in that there was no evidence that it had been lived in and held nothing that even remotely associated it with one.
-The center piece, beside the table saw, were the two mattresses haphazardly thrown onto the floor at what point in the timeline, Scott couldn’t tell.
-If this was what Todd meant by “Sleeping like a king,” on the phone, he would have to assume that nothing Todd had said was based in reality.
+The center piece, besides the table saw, were the two mattresses haphazardly thrown onto the floor at what point in the timeline, Scott couldn’t tell.
+If this was what Todd meant by “Sleeping like a king” on the phone, he would have to assume that nothing Todd had said was based in reality.
 He should have seen that by then, anyway.

-Scott set about to move the table saw over to the opposite wall and swept the mounds of sawdust from it into a garbage bag with the worn-tooth broom he had found.
+Scott set about to move the table saw over to the opposite wall and and then swept the mounds of sawdust from it into a garbage bag with the worn-brush broom he had found.
 Was there yet another running meme with the brooms in Todd’s universe?
 Were these memes only because Scott was so keenly aware of the term and phenomena in social and electronic media these days?
 Scott suspected so.

 Still with gloves on, Scott lifted the side of one of the mattresses and dumped the sawdust and paper wrappers and old wood scraps from it onto the shag carpet.
-He had already been told by Betti that there had been carpet paid for and ordered for the living room and bedrooms and so he didn’t care about making it worse for now.
+He had already been told by Betty that there had been carpet paid for and ordered for the living room and bedrooms and so he didn’t care about making it worse for now.
 When he had the mattress up on it’s side, he took a look at the other side of the mattress and it wasn’t any better.
 And was that a half-dollar size bloodstain in the corner?
 That bottom side was apparently the sleeping side because, of course, there were some nice stains in the middle and the other side had only filth from construction and the like on it.
 Scott decided to keep the construction side up and so laid the mattress back down.

 After he had somewhat cleared the other mattress off, he straightened it out and prepared it to stack the other mattress on, but stopped, looking through the wall opening into the small room adjacent to the living room.
 That floor was a linoleum floor which could actually be cleaned and even disinfected.